AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 :Exercise 1.1:
  - for Aalto users: set your SHELL to BASH if you have not yet done so: ``chsh -s /bin/bash`` on kosh
- - using any of the above mentioned tools list all your running processes
+ - use ps / top / pstree to list all the running processes that belong to you
-   - see ``man ps`` and find out how to list a process tree with ps
+   - (*) see ``man ps`` and find out how to list a processes tree with ps, both all processes and only your own (but all your processes, associated with all terminals)
  - with pgrep list all bash and then zsh sessions on kosh or triton
- - log in to triton and run ``man ps``, send it to background, and ``logout``, then log in again.
+ - log in to triton/kosh and run ``man ps``, send it to background, and ``logout``, then log in again.
 Is it still there?
 Play with the ``screen``, run a session , then detouch it and log out, then log in back and get your original screen session back.
+ - run ``man htop``, send it to backround, and then kill it with ``kill``.
+Tip: one can do it by background job number or by PID.
+   - (*) get any X Window application (firefox, xterm, etc) to run on Triton / kosh

 Files and directories